Restaurant in Amposta, Spain

 If you are weighing L'Algadir del Delta against a Barcelona creative restaurant at €€€€ per head, stop — these are different decisions.
 L'Algadir operates at the €€ price tier with a Michelin Bib Gourmand (2025), which means the inspectors have already confirmed this is serious cooking at accessible prices.
 For a food-focused traveller arriving in the Ebro Delta, this is the right table.
 The question is not whether to go, but how to structure your visit.

 The restaurant sits within a hotel that holds the distinction of being the first European Ecolabel-certified property in Cataluña, set among the rice fields of the Parc Natural del Delta de l'Ebre in Poble Nou del Delta, just outside Amposta.
 The ambient feel here is quiet in a way that most restaurants cannot manufacture: the surrounding natural park sets the register before you even sit down.
 There is no city noise, no soundtrack of competing restaurants nearby.
 The mood is calm and deliberate, which suits the cooking's focus on local, zero-mile ingredients.
 If you are travelling from Barcelona or Valencia and expecting an urban dining room buzz, recalibrate.
-This is a slower, more contemplative atmosphere , better for conversation, better for focusing on the food, and genuinely different from anything you will find in a city.
+This is a slower, more contemplative atmosphere, better for conversation, better for focusing on the food, genuinely different from anything you will find in a city.

 For explorers who seek depth and context from a meal, that setting is part of the offer, not incidental to it.
 Eating rice dishes produced from fields you can see from the dining room changes the frame of reference in a way that a sourcing note on a menu cannot replicate.

 Chef-owner Joan Capilla's kitchen operates around a zero-mile sourcing philosophy, combining that ingredient focus with contemporary technique applied to traditional Catalan and Ebro Delta cooking.
-The à la carte , available at lunchtime only , centres on rice dishes, which is appropriate given the location.
+The à la carte, available at lunchtime only, centres on rice dishes, which is appropriate given the location.
 This is not paella tourism; the execution is technically ambitious.

 Beyond the à la carte, there are several set menus, all of which require pre-ordering.
 This is not a casual detail: if you arrive expecting to choose on the day, you will have fewer options.
 Plan ahead.
 The menu lineup includes the Bib Gourmand menu (the entry-level value option), Som Gastronomía (market-led), Sabors del Delta (a regional tasting arc focused on the local Delta territory), and Raíces del Delta (the more vegetable-forward option).
 The Sabors del Delta menu is the one to book if you want the fullest expression of what makes this restaurant specific to its location rather than interchangeable with any other Catalan table.